RockitBootcamp/Student-Resources/Misc/Git/01 Git Basics/README.md

 git init
 ```

 You'll get a small message that states your Git project has been initiated.
-Running an `ls -la` will show you a new subdirectory named `.git`.
+Running an `ls -a` will show you a new subdirectory named `.git`.
 This hidden folder contains all the information about your repository.
 Don't worry about it's contents at this point, but also don't delete it unless you intend to "un-version control" your project.

 ### Git Clone